CoalSpider/myRetail/README.md

 - open project in IDE of your choice
 - build project - in netbeans the tests will run at this point and should be successfull
 - run the project
-- run a GET in postman on the URL http://localhost:8080/products/13860428